hxlnt/astrocade/README.md

 # 🍄 ASTROCADE DEV 🍄

+Hello!
 Let's make cute software for the Bally Astrocade!

 ## Introduction
 I'm teaching myself how to develop for the slightly-obscure Bally Astrocade, an 8-bit home computer/game console released in the late 1970s.
 The Astrocade boasts impressive (for its day) specs: a 1.7MHz Z80 8-bit CPU, 4KB RAM, 256 available colors, 3 square-wave audio channels, and 4 controller ports.
 If you want to learn alongside me, this repo will contain the demos I create as well as any tools I create to make my workflow easier and more fun.